erhopf/translation-demo/README.md

 * Translator Text
 * Text Analytics

-*This app works with trial subscriptions.*
+*NOTE: This app works with trial subscriptions.*

-After you've obtained the keys, you'll need to set some environment variables.
+After you get the keys, you'll need to set some environment variables.
 This app looks for these env variables:

 * `SPEECH_SERVICE_KEY`
 * `TRANSLATOR_TEXT_KEY`